aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

 ### **How to AutoFit Rows for Merged Cells**

-With Aspose.Cells, it is possible to autofit rows even for cells that have been merged using the [**AutoFitterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/) API.
-The [**AutoFitterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/) class provides the [**GetAutoFitMergedCellsType()**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/getautofitmergedcellstype/) property that can be used to autofit rows for merged cells. [**GetAutoFitMergedCellsType()**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/getautofitmergedcellstype/) accepts the [**AutoFitMergedCellsType**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitmergedcellstype/) enumeration, which has the following members:
+With Aspose.Cells, it is possible to auto‑fit rows even for cells that have been merged using the [**AutoFitterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/) API.
+The [**AutoFitterOptions**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/) class provides the [**GetAutoFitMergedCellsType()**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/getautofitmergedcellstype/) property that can be used to auto‑fit rows for merged cells. [**GetAutoFitMergedCellsType()**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitteroptions/getautofitmergedcellstype/) accepts the [**AutoFitMergedCellsType**](https://reference.aspose.com/cells/cpp/aspose.cells/autofitmergedcellstype/) enumeration, which has the following members:

 - None: Ignore merged cells.
 - FirstLine: Only expands the height of the first row.
 - LastLine: Only expands the height of the last row.
-- EachLine: Only expands the height of each row.
+- EachLine: Expands the height of each row.

 ```cpp
 #include <iostream>